nus-apr/cerberus/README.md

 * implement the interface in driver.py for GenProg (see reference for CPR)

 ### Ridwan
-* update Dockerfile.genprog to create a self-contained container for Angelix/Prophet and experiments
+* update Dockerfiles to create a self-contained container for Angelix/Prophet and experiments
 * implement the interface in driver.py for Angelix/Prophet (see reference for CPR)